kfaizan0496/TestingBaba/README.md

 ## Agile
 - Agile is a methodology  which is used to make the continous itration between testing and development..

+## FrameWork
+- A framework is a reusable structure of pre-written code, tools, and guidelines that provides a foundational blueprint for developing software applications, websites, and IT systems.
+Frameworks simplify development by handling common tasks and enforcing best practices, allowing developers to focus on the unique functionalities of their project instead of repetitive, low-level coding.
+This leads to faster development, more organized code, and more scalable, maintainable applications.

 ## What are the frameworks in agile??
 - Scrum framework